If you find this site useful and want to make a small donation to support its maintenance and expansion, then please use button below.

 Singer Factories - St. John’s, Quebec, Canada

-The Singer sewing machine factory in St. John’s, Quebec, Canada was established in 1904 at a cost of $1,000,000 and remained in production until it was closed in 196?.
+The Singer sewing machine factory in Saint-Jean-sur-Richelieu, Quebec, Canada was established in 1904 at a cost of $1,000,000 and remained in production until it was closed in 1986.

-The works comprised of more than 18 separate fire proof buildings and covered 45 acres of ground.
+The works was located between Saint-Louis and Saint-Paul and comprised of more than 18 separate fire proof buildings on 45 acres of ground.
 It had a floor area of over 12 acres and 5 miles of railway track were laid on the premises.
+At its peak in the 1950’s and 1960’s it employed around 3000 people.

 During 1954 when the plant celebrated its 50th anniversary, the plant employed approx. 1500 people under the management of the Works Manager, Ralph P Benn.